cdepillabout/break-time/README.md

 break-time should create a configuration file in `~/.config/break-time/config.toml`.
-Open up this configuration file in a text editor to see what options are available to configure.
-If the explanation on any options is not understandable, please open an issue.
+Open up this configuration file in a text editor to see what options are available.
+If the explanation for any options is not understandable, please open an issue.

 The most interesting option will probably be `accounts` (or `plugin.google_calendar.accounts`).
 This is described in the next section.